 on Mon Jul 21, 2008 3:59 pm, edited 1 time in total.

-I almost always win when all of the guys who are faster than I am don't show up.
+I usually win if none of the guys who are faster than I am show up and if I don't go off course.